surjiks/surjiks/README.md

-# 👋 Hi, I'm Surji KS
+# 👋 Hi, I'm surjinarayanan k s

 I'm a **Full Stack Development** student and a passionate learner in the field of **Blockchain Technology**.
 I enjoy building web applications, exploring decentralized systems, and mentoring others who are starting their journey in blockchain.